 CHANGING COLOR ON TRIM

-Wallpaper stripping and restoration of the wall to a paint ready condition is unpredictable – our assumption is that it may be hard to remove, but not near-impossible – 90% of the time we are correct.
+Wallpaper stripping is a bit unpredictable – our assumption is that it may be hard to remove, but not near-impossible – 95% of the time we are correct.
 Occasionally it is MUCH harder to get off.
-In this instance, we would discuss options including more hours being charged to strip and restore, or possibly painting over (and charging less).
-In order to lock in any of the old wallpaper adhesive we almost always have to oil prime the walls prior to applying the finish coats of paint.
-You should be aware that the oil prime, unlike the low VOC paint which we use, does give off an odor which may linger for a few days.
+In this instance would discuss options including charging more to strip, or painting over (and charging less).

-Carpentry is not typically included in our bids.
-Our Job Site Supervisors can usually quote additional work for you and we are considered very fair – 95%+ of our clients say “that sounds great, please go ahead.”
+Carpentry is not typically included in our bids – but our crew chiefs can quote additional work for you and we are considered very fair – 95%+ of our clients say “that sounds great, please go ahead.”

-Any carpentry work to be done by someone other than CertaPro must be 100% complete before CertaPro can begin the painting work.
+Any carpentry work to be done by anyone other than CertaPro Painters must be 100% complete before we can begin the painting work.

 NUMBERS OF COLORS

-Our typical proposal assumes you will choose one wall color per room, and no more than three wall colors in total, unless otherwise indicated in your proposal.
-There will be an up charge of $50 per additional color chosen above three wall colors.
+Our typical proposal assumes you will choose one wall color per room, and no more than five wall colors in total, unless otherwise indicated in your proposal.
+There will be an upcharge of $50 per additional color chosen above five wall colors.

 BATHROOMS & POWDER ROOMS

-Our standard for bathrooms and powder rooms is to apply Sherwin Williams Lo-lustre or Egg-shell for best mildew and moisture resistance.
+Our standard for bathrooms and powder rooms is to apply Sherwin Williams Satin Bathpaint for best mildew and moisture resistance.
 Some people also choose to use this paint in their kitchens.
-If you choose to go with another paint, especially a flat paint, please be aware that water marks and stains may occur due to humidity or water being splashed on the walls.
+If you choose to go with another paint, especially a flat paint, please be aware that water marks and stains may occur due to water being splashed on the walls.
 If this occurs in the future, it is not considered a warranty issue.

 DEEP BASE COLORS

-On rare occasions; certain deep base colors (such as dark reds) may require more than two coats for proper coverage or depth of tone.
-If after two coats, you are not satisfied with the look, we will fill out a change order and proceed to apply additional coats at $55 per man hour and materials (if needed) to achieve your desired outcome.
+On rare occasions, certain deep base colors (such as dark reds) may require more than two coats for proper coverage or depth of tone.
+If after two coats, you are not satisfied with the look, we will fill out a change order and proceed to apply additional coats at $42 per hour and materials (if needed) to achieve your desired outcome.

 WALLS WITH EXISTING SHEEN HIGHER THAN FLAT

-Walls that currently have a sheen higher than flat (such as Matte, Low Luster, Satin, Egg-Shell, Semi-gloss, Gloss), which require wall repair (spackling, sanding and spot priming) will also require a full primer coat UNLESS the new top coat paint is flat.
+Walls that currently have a sheen higher than flat (sucn as Matte, Low Luster, Satin, Eg-Shel, Semi-gloss, Gloss), that require wall repair (spackling, sanding and spot priming) will also require a full primer coat UNLESS the new top coat paint is flat.
 Anything other than flat (without a full primer coat) will show flashing in the areas the walls have been repaired and spot primed.
 This would make the re-worked areas look patchy.

 If you are choosing to have a color matched from an existing sample, we cannot ensure 100% accuracy.
-Color matching -although accurate – is not an exact science, and human/mechanical error does come into play.
-If additional coatings are necessary to ensure your satisfaction, a charge for the additional paint and labor may be necessary.
+Color Matching though accurate is not an exact science, and human/mechanical error does come into play.
+If additional coatings are necessary to ensure your satisfaction, a charge for the additional paint and labor may be applied to your final bill.

 WALL PREP AND SHEEN

-Ceilings often need two finish coats (which is included under our “Full Coverage” definition).
+Ceilings often only need one finish coat (which is included under our “Full Coverage” definition).

-Please leave the nail or hanger in the wall when you take pictures off of the walls and want to return the picture back to the same place after painting.
-We will paint around it.
-If you want the hole filled, please remove the nail completely.
+Please leave the nail in when you take pictures off walls and want to put it back in the same place after painting.
+If you want the hole filled, please take the nail out.

 For baseboard heaters that are attached to the wall, we typically do not unscrew them and paint behind them.
 Let us know if you want that painted and we can add that to the job.